dipy/dipy/doc/index.rst

 **DIPY 1.0.0** is now available.
 New features include:

+- Critical :doc:`API changes <api_changes>`
+- Large refactoring of tracking API.
+- New pre-processing algorithms: MP-PCA, Gibbs Ringing.
+- New interpolation module: ``dipy.core.interpolation``.
+- New reconstruction model: MTMS-CSD.
+- Increase affine consistency by updating API.
+- New object to manage safely tractography data: StatefulTractogram
+- New command line interface for downloading datasets: FetchFlow
-- Horizon, medical visualization interface powered by QuickBundlesX.
+- Horizon updated, medical visualization interface powered by QuickBundlesX.
-- New Tractometry tools: Bundle Analysis / Bundle Profiles.
-- New reconstruction model: IVIM MIX (Variable Projection).
+- Removed all deprecated functions and parameters.
+- Removed compatibility with Python 2.7.
+- Updated minimum dependencies version (Numpy, Scipy).
-- New command line interface: Affine and Diffeomorphic Registration.
+-  3 New tutorials added and all updated to API changes.
-- New command line interface: Probabilistic, Deterministic and PFT Tracking.
-- Integration of Cython Guidelines for developers.
-- Replacement of Nose by Pytest.
-- Documentation update.
+- Large documentation update.
-- Closed 103 issues and merged 41 pull requests.
+- Closed 289 issues and merged 97 pull requests.

 See :ref:`Older Highlights <old_highlights>`.